jazibobs/jazibobs.github.io/_posts/2016-07-08-welcome-to-jekyll.md

 {% endhighlight %}

-Today marks the first time I've built a site using [Jekyll](https://jekyllrb.com/) (I know I'm about 3 years late to the party) and I have to say it's been a plesure.
+Today marks the first time I've built a site using [Jekyll](https://jekyllrb.com/) (I know I'm about 3 years late to the party) and I have to say it's been a pleasure.

 Having an in-built SASS compiler greatly reduces the set up time required for build processes - I completely omitted my build tools from this project - and being able to mark up template designs without the ugliness of PHP and the WordPress loop can only be positive.